apache/echarts-doc/en/option-gl/component/axis3D-common.md

 ###${prefix|default('#')} show(boolean) = true

 Whether to display the label of axisPointer.
-The default value axis is displayed, the category axis is not displayed.
+Value axes are displayed by default, while category axes are not.

 ###${prefix|default('#')} formatter(Function)
 The formatter of the label. .
 The first parameter to the function is the value of the current axis.
-The second parameter to the function is an array of values for all axes
+The second parameter to the function is an array of values for all axes.

 ```js
 (value: number, valueAll: Array) => string